LouysPatriceBessette/Dots-and-Boxes/README.md

 - [x] Improved "box has 4 sides" dispatch (better render, data retention on server)
 - [x] Deploy version 0.1.2 on VPS
 - [x] Translations (11 languages)
+- [x] Changed the Ping/Pong strategy (only server emits ping, clients emit pong)
-- [ ] Controls: on game over, start a new game with same opponent.
+- [x] Controls: on game over, start a new game with same opponent.
-- [ ] A sympatic guided tour on first visit (for the controls, rule games...) instead of plain text instructions.
+- [ ] A sympathetic guided tour on first visit (for the controls, rule games...) instead of plain text instructions.
 - [ ] Display "opened to anyone" games to join (without having a game number)
 - [ ] Share a game using a link or a QR code.